Don Jacobs helped make these videos

 Because you have to start somewhere2007 Ford Freestyle Limited 3.0L V6

-Don't be caught in the fog with burnt out fog light bulbs2007 Ford Freestyle Limited 3.0L V6
+Don't be the guy with your third brake light burnt out2007 Ford Freestyle Limited 3.0L V6

 Did you know that the sun wears out wiper blades faster than rain?
 Replace your blades twice a year2007 Ford Freestyle Limited 3.0L V6